marviq/log4j-appender-jira/trunk/README.txt

 The content of this project can be used as a standard Appender for the Log4j logging framework.
 The appender provided by this project will (attempt to) log events as (or in) Atlassian JIRA issues.

+Two types of binaries are included in this distribution:
+ * log4j-appender-jira-X.Y.Z.jar is an archive that includes all third party dependencies.
+The package names of their classes are modified, which prevents classloading issues.
+ * original-log4j-appender-jira-X.Y.Z.jar is an archive that includes only the non-third-party code.
+Its dependencies are included in the /lib/ directory of this distribution.

 Example configuration can be found in the log4j.xml file in the /example/ directory of this distribution.
 Please note that this appender makes use of the XML-RPC interface of the JIRA instance.
 Make sure that it is enabled.